ncbi/vadr/documentation/advbuild.md

 The `111` at the top indicates the position of the `ATG` for the `M2-2` protein in the `NC_038325` model (the `RF` line in the alignment).
 Note that all 10 sequences have `ACG` aligned at these positions.
-The `222` six nucleotides downstream at positions `8165..8167` indicate another `ATG` which is in-frame with the reference with positions `8159..8161`.
+The three nucleotides labelled with `222` that occur six nucleotides downstream at positions `8165..8167` are `ATG`, and are in-frame with the reference with positions `8159..8161`.
 Because the majority of RSV A sequences in our training set have the second `ATG` but not the first, we may want our model to use that as the start position.
 If we do that however, then the annotated start for the `NC_038325` model will be annotated differently.
 There is a way to deal with this and allow `v-annotate.pl` to pick either start position.
 We'll come back to this later.

+---

 ### <a name="step4-insertnp"></a> Investigate common `insertnp` alerts